solsson/npm-monorepo-example/README.md

 With monorepo you can't have the entire repo as build context, as the context transfer would make all builds slow.
 This means that `file:../` dependencies need to be packaged to a location inside the top level module's folder.

+## Restriction: one level of monorepo dependencies

+There's "libs" and "servcies".
+Use `peerDependencies` to declare dependencies between libs, and let services do the `file:../'.
+This lets us write monorepo tooling without traversal of monorepo dependency graphs.
+It's also a quite useful practice because it encourages dependency injection: a lib might depend on some other lib's TypeScript types, but should typically have an API that gets the runtime dependency from the calling service.